Parent and Carer Guidance

 Watch the video below and click here to find out more about how to report your concerns.
 Of course, everything is completely confidential.

-In addition, as well all know, today’s younger generation are actively engaged in the digital world.
+In addition, as we all know, today’s younger generation are actively engaged in the digital world.
 This could be by visiting websites, engaging in social media, or receiving texts and/or emails.
 As a parent/guardian you should be aware of how your child(ren) are being contacted by their club via digital media – and the general guidance that surrounds young people’s use of social networking sites.

 Ultimately, we want to make the game as safe and enjoyable as possible for everyone – and that’s where we can all play a part.